About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 Hypertonic dextrose stimulates bone marrow-derived mesenchymal stem cells to proliferate.

 One important published paper on stem cell research from Purdue University in West Lafayette, Indiana confirmed the notion that dextrose, especially hypertonic dextrose is a significant factor in the ability of mesenchymal stem cells from bone marrow to proliferate.3 The researchers varied the glucose concentration both a two- as well as three dimensional-medium and looked at stem cell numbers (proliferation).
 Glucose concentrations ranged from 0.5 to 25 mM.
 Serum glucose concentrations ranged from 2 to 10%.
 As would be expected the mesenchymal stem cell consumption of glucose increased proportionally with the glucose concentration in the medium.
 The higher the glucose concentration in the medium, the greater the glucose consumption by the bone marrow stem cells.
-The primary results can be seen from the figure 2 in the research paper.
-(See Figure 2.)
-The text notes that the higher glucose and serum concentrations appear to produce higher cell populations over time.
+The primary results note that the higher glucose and serum concentrations appear to produce higher cell populations over time.
+(See Figure 2 from the study.)

 Glucose is the primary substance stem cells use for energy.